1. Home

 mm

 Chris Dios is a financial journalist & entrepreneur from Central New Jersey.
 A number cruncher by trade, Chris studied business & accounting at Drexel University in Philadelphia, PA, before settling into a career covering the market.
 As an analyst, Chris’s primary areas of expertise include business fundamentals, technical analysis, and macroeconomics.
 He also has deep insights into geopolitics and international markets as a result of a longstanding obsession with history and global news.
 Chris takes a cautiously aggressive approach to investing, but he’s not easily swayed by hype.
-He prefers businesses with proven business models, wide economic moats, and strong growth prospects, however, he’s not afraid to take a chance when the odds are right.
-When he’s not watching the market, Chris spends most of his time raising grass-fed, open-pasture cattle on his small family ranch in Montana, and playing fetch with his cattle dogs, Ranger & Indiana.
+He prefers companies with proven models, wide economic moats, and strong growth prospects, however, he’s not afraid to take a chance when the odds are right.